EhsanKA/sparsesampler_reproducibility/README.md

 ## Notes

-- The directories `notebooks/lcmv/hopper` and `notebooks/mcc/hopper` are clones of the Hopper repository
+- Clone the Hopper repository to `notebooks/lcmv/hopper` and `notebooks/mcc/hopper` before running jobs
 - Configuration must be set before running jobs
 - Jobs should be run sequentially as listed
 - Check `logs/` directories for job status